You can see some of the blogging we did, as we began to work out the ideas in this project, and our ongoing work, here.

 On the 4th May, Dr Nikki Rivers and Dr Dave Webster presented and facilitated at the Between the discourse of ‘resilience’ and death by committee – Reclaiming collective spaces for academic resistance event in Newcastle.

 On the 13th May, we held our Between Resilience & Vulnerability: Experiences of the Neoliberal Academy, 2018 Conference.

 June 14th 2018, we ran a workshop at the LIFT Lab, at the University of Gloucestershire entitled Staff, Students, Resilience and Sustainability.

-Monday 18th June will see Dr Rivers and Dr Webster, with colleagues Dr Ewan Mackenzie and Dr Audrey Verma from Newcastle, present as a group at the Sociological Review ECR day, at the Baltic, in Gateshead.
-The session is entitled: Critiquing the narratives, practices and performance of resilience in Higher Education.
+Monday 18th June saw Dr Rivers and Dr Webster, with colleagues Dr Ewan Mackenzie and Dr Audrey Verma from Newcastle, present as a group at the Sociological Review ECR day, at the Baltic, in Gateshead.
+The session was entitled: Critiquing the narratives, practices and performance of resilience in Higher Education.

-At EduLearn18, in Palma on July 2nd, Dave and Ros will be running an extended, invited workshop on Why ‘grit’ is not great: Challenging students to achieve their best: Why ‘resilience’ is not the answer, and what we can do instead.
+At EduLearn18, in Palma on July 2nd, Dave and Ros ran an extended, invited workshop on Why ‘grit’ is not great: Challenging students to achieve their best: Why ‘resilience’ is not the answer, and what we can do instead.

-On the 4th September (Manchester) and the 6th September (London) Dr Webster and Dr Rivers will be delivering the invited keynote lecture at The 5th Annual University of Law Learning and Teaching Conference.
+On the 4th September (Manchester) and the 6th September (London) Dr Webster and Dr Rivers delivered the invited keynote lecture at The 5th Annual University of Law Learning and Teaching Conference.
 The event is themed around the notion of Resilience, and draws on their work around generational stereotypes.